utarwyn/green-code-initiative-website/doc/update_banners.md

 4. **Update the Action**:
    - Modify the `"label"` field with the desired button label.
    - Modify the `"link"` field with the desired URL.
+     You can start the URL with "/" to point out to a route of the GCI website.

 By following these instructions, you can easily update the banners displayed on the website.